thauvette/strength-tracker/README.md

 # wendler

-TODO: history + save/edit by set. - use editable sets in workouts
+TODO: history, add sets on complete to logs -> not yet in indexedDB

+TODO: add additional exercises to db.

+TODO: create PRs when marking a day complete

 TODO: backup solution.

 TODO: share function

-TODO: create PRs when marking a day complete

 TODO: get initial values for maxes from PRs or previous cycle

 TODO: clean up preview, the two renders (sort by) are very annoying

-TODO: add additional exercises to db.

-TODO: edit, duplicate workouts
+TODO: duplicate workouts (can just set initial form values)

 TODO: aux exercise form errors.

+TODO: delete aux when making new cycle

 ## CLI Commands